Ledaro/KoronawirusReact/README.md

 ### `npm install`

-Downloads and installs neccesery packages included in repository.
+Downloads and installs neccesery packages included in directory.
 You need to do this first.